wayofthepie/conduit-json-stream/README.md

 # Hacking
-Some hacking about with the conduit and json-stream library.
+Some hacking about with the conduit and json-stream libraries.

 ## Working Example
 Some notes so I remember...
 Given the following json in a file **simple.json**: